synnaxlabs/synnax/docs/tech/rfc/0021-240618-integration-testing.md

 get run – for example, setting up writers and reading input for writers may take a longer time than for deletes, resulting in `delete` running before `write` gets run.

 For this reason, we implemented a much less elegant and idiomatic approach – to manually introduce a time interval after which a command is run to assert the order of execution.
 Although unsophisticated, this approach works better than the previous one, as most operations take at least 10 seconds to run, making timing delays easy.
-However, one must still be extremely careful with this manually-introduceddelay.
+However, one must still be extremely careful with this manually-introduced delay.

 ### 2.3.2 Deployment

 The integration test is set up as a GitHub action, running on an AWS EC2 instance to simulate more performant machines that our users may run Synnax on.
-In addition to testing that there are no errors in running different parts of the system in tandem, relevant timing metrics are also provided for each opeartion in the testing report.
+In addition to testing that there are no errors in running different parts of the system in tandem, relevant timing metrics are also provided for each operation in the testing report.

 ### 2.3.3 Test Cases